arafatm/arafatm.github.io/_articles/games/swtor/class_order.md

 - Jorgan is being punished for Havoc's defection
 - promoted to Lt, and Jorgan is demoted to Sgt
 - Jorgan is assigned to new Havoc with you leading
+- Report to General Garza, head of SpecOps, on Coruscant

+##### Jorgan

+- Not happy about demotion
+- Used to command the deadeyes, "finest sniper squad in the republic"

 #####  Sith Inquisitor - Korriban